40 Acres and a Mule

 Susie: "What a wonderful revolution!"

 We are located at 415 W. Boundary Street, which is just around the corner from the Savannah Visitor Center.
-We offer you free parking, wheelchair-accessibility and a cozy 60-seat theatre environment with "a play for the ages and for all ages."
+We offer you free parking, wheelchair-accessibility and a cozy 60-seat theatre environment with "a story for the ages and for all ages."

 Questions?
 Please call (912) 659-4383 or write fritz@40acresandamule.org.
 Thank you!